Tufin/oasdiff/BREAKING-CHANGES.md

 ### Limitations of the New Breaking Changes Method
 - no checks for `context` instead of `schema` for request parameters
 - no checks for `callback`s

-## Customizing Breaking-Changes Checks
-If you encounter a change that isn't considered breaking by oasdiff and you would like to consider it as a breaking-change you may add an [optional breaking-changes check](#optional-breaking-changes-checks).
-For more information, see [this guide](CUSTOMIZING-CHECKS.md) and this example of adding a custom check: https://github.com/Tufin/oasdiff/pull/208/files